Quadcoptor Platform Equations of Motion: Dynamic Model12 min read

 This is what we would measure if we were sitting still on the body.

-As in Blakelock’s equation 1-32 we will assume the primary-axis inertia terms are constant.
-For aircraft, missiles, and the like fuel burn changes mass and distribution of this mass within the body.
-Our battery-powered quad will not experience these changes, but it worthwhile to consider this effect should we desire to deliver a payload with our quadrotor.
-When we drop the load the mass and moments would change.
+As in Blakelock’s equation 1-32, we will assume the primary-axis inertia terms are constant.
+For aircraft, missiles, and the like, fuel burn changes mass and the distribution of this mass within the body.
+Our battery-powered quad will not experience these changes, but it is worthwhile to consider this effect should we desire to deliver a payload with our quadrotor.
+When we drop the load, the mass and moments would change.

 Thus, we have